mpv-player/mpv/DOCS/man/input.rst

     ``track-list/N/audio-channels`` (deprecated)
         Deprecated alias for ``track-list/N/demux-channel-count``.

+    ``track-list/N/replaygain-track-peak``, ``track-list/N/replaygain-track-gain``
+        Per-track replaygain values.
+Only available for audio tracks with corresponding information stored in the source file.

+    ``track-list/N/replaygain-album-peak``, ``track-list/N/replaygain-album-gain``
+        Per-album replaygain values.
+If the file has per-track but no per-album information, the per-album values will be copied from the per-track values currently.
+It's possible that future mpv versions will make these properties unavailable instead in this case.

     When querying the property with the client API using ``MPV_FORMAT_NODE``, or with Lua ``mp.get_property_native``, this will return a mpv_node with the following contents: